KeyboardKit/website/collections/_posts/2024/2024-05-18-keyboardkit-8-6.md

 release-pro: https://github.com/KeyboardKit/KeyboardKitPro/releases/tag/8.6-rc1
 ---

-KeyboardKit 8.6 RC 1 is out.
-This is a huge update, that adds support for 5 new locales & diacritics, makes it easier to identify the host application, improves many keyboard layouts, and much more.
+KeyboardKit 8.6 is out.
+This is a HUGE update that adds 5 new locales, support for diacritics, makes it easier to identify the host application, improves autocomplete and many layouts, and much more.

 ![KeyboardKit logo]({{page.image}})